28 More details about hypothesis testing

 2. the evidence used to reach that conclusion (such as the \(t\)-score and \(P\)-value, clarifying if the \(P\)-value is one-tailed or two-tailed); and

 Since the null hypothesis is initially assumed to be true, the onus is on the data to provide evidence in support of the alternative hypothesis.
+That is, the null hypothesis is retained unless persuasive evidence suggests otherwise.
 Hence, conclusions are always worded in terms of how much evidence supports the alternative hypothesis.

-We do not say whether the evidence supports the null hypothesis.
-The current sample presents no evidence to contradict the assumption, but future evidence may emerge.
+We do not say whether the evidence supports the null hypothesis; the null hypothesis is already assumed to be true.
+Even if the current sample presents no evidence to contradict the assumption, future evidence may emerge.
 That is:

 'No evidence of a difference' is not the same as 'evidence of no difference'.